pmonks/for-science/README.md

 A small [Discord](https://discord.com/) bot that you can send Clojure code to, to experiment with the language, demonstrate core language principles, or just mess about.
 Note: only supports the subset of Clojure's core provided by the [Small Clojure Interpreter](https://github.com/borkdude/sci).

-Please review the [privacy policy](https://github.com/pmonks/for-science/blob/main/PRIVACY.md) before interacting with the deployed instance of the bot on the [Referee Discord Server](https://invite.gg/referees).
+Please review the [privacy policy](https://github.com/pmonks/for-science/blob/main/PRIVACY.md) before interacting with the bot.

 ## Running Your Own Copy of the Bot